 The unique needs of a student with a disability encompass more than mastering academic subjects.
 The student's unique needs should be broadly construed to include academic, social, health, emotional, physical, and vocational needs.
-These needs will be addressed by the student's ARD Committee.
+The student's ARD Committee will address these needs.